frappe/erpnext_documentation/user/manual/en/selling/item-price.md

 ### 1. How to create Item Price
 1. There are two ways to reach to new Item Price form:

- 1. **Selling/Buying/Stock > Items and Pricing > Item Price > New**.
+    **Selling/Buying/Stock > Items and Pricing > Item Price > New**.

- 2. Select the price list and enter the rate.
+    Or

- 3. Save.
+    **Item > Click on "+" next to Item Price**.

- Or:
+1. Set the Unit of Measure for which price will be applied.
- 1. **Item > Click on "+" next to Item Price**.
+1. Select the price list whether Selling or Buying price.
- 2. Select the price list and enter the rate.
+1. Enter the actual rate.
- 3. Save.
+1. Save.

 Following are the detailed steps to create new Item Price.

 ##### 1.1 Select Price List